-The term intern will refer to the UW Oshkosh student, internor will refer to the organization where the internship is to occur, and director will refer to the UW Oshkosh computer science department faculty member who is responsible for maintaining the relationship between the intern, the internor, and the department.
+The term intern will refer to the UW Oshkosh student, internor will refer to the organization where the internship is to occur, and coordinator will refer to the UW Oshkosh computer science department faculty member who is responsible for maintaining the relationship between the intern, the internor, and the department.

 1. Eligibility to Enter Intern Pool